FLYSTEPHEN/python-data-assignments/assignment1/README.md

   - ```github contributions``` - Float. e.g. ```1.0,0.0,12.0,3.0...```
   - The result is in [Result.csv](https://github.com/FLYSTEPHEN/python-data-assignments/blob/master/assignment1/Result.csv)
   - The codes is in [scrape-data-journalist-directory-and-output-github-contributions.ipynb](https://github.com/FLYSTEPHEN/python-data-assignments/blob/master/assignment1/scrape-data-journalist-directory.ipynb)
-## Data volume
+### Data volume
   - 3967 rows × 81 columns
   - 217 data journalists's information, including their names, institutions, cities, github adress and everyday github contributions(only 81 have a github account) from 2008.
-## License
+### License
   - CC 4.0
+## Mission list
+Deadline: **Nov 9, 2018 (Fri)**
+- [x] Collect your **original** data by one of the following two ways:
+- Scraping static website (requests + beautiful soup)
+- Scraping a dynamic website (selenium/ splinter)
+### Requirement:
+- [x] The dataset needs to contain more than **100** entries and more than **5** fields.
+- [x] In the `README.md` file, give information about your dataset, so people can quickly understand the content without looking into your CSV file.
+You can include those sections: 1) topic ; 2) data source; 3) data fields (type, sample data); 4) data volume; 5) **license**.
+### Bonus: Enrich your dataset
+enrich your dataset:
+- [ ] You can download data set from [gov open data portals](https://data.gov.hk/en/), [research institutes](https://ourworldindata.org/), or [any collection](https://github.com/awesomedata/awesome-public-datasets) that you can verify.
+You don't have to actually download the data in this bonus question, because some dataset is too large to be put onto GitHub repo.
+Simply give pointers to the database you are considering and briefly describe how they can be incorporated into the dataset you just scraped or how they can assist your articulation.
+- [ ] You can get some related data via [HTTP based API](https://earthquake.usgs.gov/fdsnws/event/1/).
+Please tell us what is the API, give a few (truncated) sample responses, and discuss how that data can potentially help your data-driven report.
 ## Future issues
-  - The codes for scraping journalists' twitter accounts, pgps, emails and websites have been written but not operated since there is no needs at this stage
+- [ ] The codes for scraping journalists' twitter accounts, pgps, emails and websites have been written but not operated since there is no needs at this stage
-  - We can also get their twitter easily, then we could scrape their twitts.
+- [ ] We can also get their twitter easily, then we could scrape their twitts.
-  - We can analyze the pattern of their contributions by time. we can also do the analysis by geography, since we have collect their cities.
+- [ ] We can analyze the pattern of their contributions by time. we can also do the analysis by geography, since we have collect their cities.